Follow us on Twitter

 Comments:

-Truck accident lawyers, Gordon, Elias & Seely say that there is tremendous difference in size and weight between trucks or 18 wheelers and automobiles often result in death or permanent and serious personal injuries.
+Truck accident lawyers, Gordon &amp Elias say that there is tremendous difference in size and weight between trucks or 18 wheelers and automobiles often result in death or permanent and serious personal injuries.
 A big rig or 18 wheeler usually weighs in excess of 80,000 pounds and the tractor trailer combination may be over 70 feet long, therefore, its stopping distance takes far longer than a car.
 Too often, catastrophic and fatal accidents are caused by the negligence of the truck driver, evidenced by:

 • Inattentiveness to construction zone signs or changes in traffic